• 2D shoot 'em up

 SDL2 Shooter 3 tutorial

 TBFTSS: The Pandoran War - Amiga OS4 Port

 Note: this tutorial series builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials, or the prior ones of this series, you should read those first.

 This first tutorial will explain how to load and display a basic 2D map.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./ppp01 to run the code.

 A 1280 x 720 window will open, with a series of coloured squares displayed over a light blue background.
 Close the window by clicking on the window's close button.